 - Functional medicine

-Women in our culture need support to slow down, relax, and care for themselves so they have the energy to fulfill their own life’s purpose.
-Women in all their many roles need to find time to know and nurture their inner world, before they can extend themselves into being their best in anything they do.
-My goal is to support women in building a community where their nurturing is paramount, and to assist them in making this part of their daily existence.
+Women in our culture need support to slow down, relax, and care for themselves so they have the energy to find and fulfill their personal life’s purpose.
+My wish is for women in all their many roles to find time to know and nurture their inner world, before they extend themselves into all they do, so they come to those roles shining brightly.
+My goal is to support women in building a community where nurturing themselves is paramount, and to assist them in making this part of their daily existence.

 - pre-natal and post partum care